How Domestic Violence Spilled Over Into Albuquerque Terror

-As more details emerge about the criminal history of Muhammad Syed, 51, charged in the murders of two Muslim men in Albuquerque, and a prime suspect in the killing of two more, the family of one of the victims blames police for not intervening sooner.
+As more details emerge about the criminal history of Muhammad Syed, 51, charged in the murders of two Muslim men in Albuquerque, and a prime suspect in the killing of two more, the family of one of the victims has blamed police for not intervening sooner.

-Sharief Ahmadi Hadi, the brother of murder victim Mohammad “Zahir” Ahmadi, says that prime suspect, Muhammad Syed, regularly harassed his family and slashed the tires of his wife’s car in the years prior to his brother’s murder.
+Sharief Ahmadi Hadi, the brother of murder victim Mohammad “Zahir” Ahmadi, says that prime suspect Syed regularly harassed his family and slashed the tires of his wife’s car in the years before his brother’s murder.
 Hadi says he believes Syed targeted his family because they are Shiite Muslims.

-The Albuquerque Police Department told The Daily Beast they had not received any calls for service related to Syed from the store’s address.
+The Albuquerque Police Department told The Daily Beast it had not received any calls for service related to Syed from the store’s address.

 Hadi said the dispute between his brother and the Syed family may have started when Zahir refused to give Muhammad a refund for a bag of rice.
 “My brother rejected that,” Hadi said, adding that the relationship had deteriorated from there.

-A year and half later, on the evening of November 21, 2021, Zahir was shot in the head as he sat in the back parking lot outside his store having a cigarette.
+A year and half later, on the evening of Nov.
+21, 2021, Zahir was shot in the head as he sat in the back parking lot outside his store smoking a cigarette.
 The next morning, Hadi says he cleaned his brother’s blood off the asphalt.

 Hadi said his community has been on a knife edge as it searches for answers.
 He now carries a small Ruger pistol to defend himself.